-Following the death of any patients of Swadlincote PCN we are now obliged to inform University Hospitals Derby and Burton NHS Trust, Medical Examiner Service.
+Following the death of any patients of Newhall Surgery we are now obliged to inform Derby & Derbyshire NHS Trust, Medical Examiner Service.
 Medical examiner offices at acute trusts now provide independent scrutiny of non-coronial deaths occurring in acute hospitals.
 The role of these offices is now being extended to also cover deaths occurring in the community.

-Medical examiner offices are led by medical examiners, senior doctors from a range of specialties including general PCN, who provide independent scrutiny of deaths not taken at the outset for coroner investigation.
+Medical examiner offices are led by medical examiners, senior doctors from a range of specialties including general practice, who provide independent scrutiny of deaths not taken at the outset for coroner investigation.
 They put the bereaved at the centre of processes after the death of a patient, by giving families and next of kin an opportunity to ask questions and raise concerns.
 Medical examiners carry out a proportionate review of medical records, and liaise with doctors completing the Medical Certificate of Cause of Death (MCCD).

-The PCN will share any patient with the service upon request.
+The Practice will share any patient with the service upon request.